mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/attach-eks-cluster/index.md

     EOF
     ```

-1. You must create a kubeconfig file that is compatible with the Kommander UI.
+1. You must create a kubeconfig file that is compatible with the DKP UI.
 Enter these commands to set the following environment variables:

     ```bash
     export USER_TOKEN_NAME=$(kubectl -n kube-system get serviceaccount kommander-cluster-admin -o=jsonpath='{.secrets[0].name}')